jlpl/nais-processor/README.md

 ```
 The code produces daily processed data files `NAIS_yyyymmdd.nc` (netCDF format).
 These files are saved in the destination given in the configuration file.

 The locations of raw and processed files for each day are written in the JSON formatted `database_file`.
+This prevents reprocessing when `allow_reprocess: false`.

-### netCDF files
+The netcdf files have the following structure:
 | Fields             | Dimensions    | Data type      | Units | Comments           |
 |--------------------|---------------|----------------|-------|------------------- |
 | **Coordinates**    |               |                |       |                    |